coldweaver0/Python/README.md

 # Python
-All of my python program's here.
+All of my python programs are here.